syamimi96/rero-Ultrasonic-Sensor-Arduino-Library/example/Read_Baudrate/readBaudrate.md

 byte baud;

-baudrateRead= US.readBaudrate(102); // call out the function of factory reset with sensor ID 102.
+baud= US.readBaudrate(102); // call out the function of factory reset with sensor ID 102.

 ## See Also ##